The energy budget of cosmological first-order phase transitions beyond the bag equation of state: Conclusions and discussions

 \section{Conclusions and discussions}

 The efficiency factor of bulk fluid motions is a key parameter characterizing the gravitational-wave spectrum for the sound wave contribution.
 The previous estimations for this efficiency factor usually assume a constant sound velocity for a bag EoS model with equal sound velocities or the $\nu$-model with different but still constant sound velocities in the symmetric and broken phases.
 From the particle physics point of view, both the bag EoS model and $\nu$-model are not realistic enough as a general EoS assumption.
-Furthermore, this bisection assumption for the sound velocity in the symmetric and broken phases cannot be fixed \textit{priori} since it also appears in the fluid EoM that would lead to a spatial inhomogeneous profile for the sound velocity.
 Therefore, we propose in this paper to use a more general and realistic EoS by expanding the thermal potential to the higher orders, and then solve the fluid EoM with the iteration method so that the sound velocity profile can be determined consistently with the hydrodynamic solutions.
 Finally, we directly compare our new estimation for the efficiency factor of bulk fluid motions, which is relatively suppressed with respect to the case with a bag EoS.
-Nevertheless, for a stronger FOPT with a larger strenght factor, such a suppression effect is less announced, hence the previous estimation for the efficiency factor of bulk fluid motions from a bag EoS is still viable as good approximation.
+Nevertheless, for a stronger FOPT with a larger strenght factor, such a suppression effect is less pronounced, hence the previous estimation for the efficiency factor of bulk fluid motions from a bag EoS is still viable as a good approximation.
 However, this might still depend on the specific particle physics models, where the suppression effect could be significant enough to affect the gravitational-wave spectrum.
 Future work should be carried out for a numerical fitting formula to cover a sufficiently large parameter space of our general EoS for a practical use.

 \acknowledgments SJW is supported by the National Key Research and Development Program of China Grant No.2021YFC2203004, No. 2020YFC2201501 and No.2021YFA0718304, the National Natural Science Foundation of China Grants No. 12105344, the Key Research Program of the Chinese Academy of Sciences (CAS) Grant No. XDPB15, the Key Research Program of Frontier Sciences of CAS, and the Science Research Grants from the China Manned Space Project with No. CMS-CSST-2021-B01.